 Line a baking sheet with parchment paper and place the cauliflower and garlic on the sheet.
 Roast in the oven for 40 – 50 minutes until tender.

 When done remove from oven and put directly in the blender.
 Add cream, butter, and cream cheese.
 Blend or pulse until it begins to look choppy and then becomes smooth.
 Add cheese, salt and pepper to taste and blend until desired consistency is reached.
 Serve.

 **I find that the cream cheese and cheese in this recipe really make the consistency very close to whipped potatoes!

 Meal Planning should I use it?

 Have you ever struggled with meal planning for suppers?
 Have you ever wondered if you can make keto meals and stay in your grocery budget?
 You definitely can make keto meals and stay in your budget!
 You will save time and money planning your meals for 2 weeks or more at a time.
 Using this simple meal plan system, you will know every day what you are making and you will already have the ingredients on hand.
 You will not need to go to the store for anything!

 In my home we follow a keto meal plan, but the tips I am going to share with you here can be used for any style of eating plan you follow.
 Now lets get on with the tips!
-You can get a FREE printable of the meal planning sheets, recipe list and tips here.

 #1 Check your Freezer